 Your present user account might not have enough security privileges for system file modifications and auditing.
 So, if you are running a standard user account, change its type to an administrator account.

-2. Then Type User accounts in the Search Box and waits for the search results to populate.
+2. Then Type User accounts in the Search Box and wait for the search results to populate.

 3. Click on the Change your account type link under the user accounts window.